 Cold and dry weather is expected in most parts of country

-KARACHI: Met office has forecast that on Tuesday, cold and dry weather is expected in most parts of the country, while cloudy weather with light rain/ light snowfall over the hills is expected in Upper Khyber Pakhtunkhuwa, Kashmir and Gilgit-Baltistan.
+KARACHI: Met office has forecast that on Thursday, cold and dry weather is expected in most parts of the country, while very cold in upper Khyber Pakhtunkhuwa, Kashmir, Gilgit-Baltistan and north Balochistan.

-Wednesday Cold and dry weather is expected in most parts of the country, while very cold in upper Khyber Pakhtunkhuwa, Kashmir, Gilgit-Baltistan and north Balochistan.
+Friday Cold and dry weather is expected in most parts of the country, while very cold in upper Khyber Pakhtunkhuwa, Kashmir, Gilgit-Baltistan and north Balochistan.
+Fog is likely in few plain areas of Punjab during morning hours.

-Past 24 Hour Weather Cold and dry weather prevailed over most parts of the country, while very cold in upper parts.
+Past 24 Hour Weather Cold and dry weather prevailed over most parts of the country, while very cold in north Balochsitan and upper parts.
+Light snowfall occured in skardu.
+Today’s Lowest Minimum Temperatures (°C): Leh -09, Gupis -06, Astore, Skardu, Parachinar, Ziarat, Anantnag -04, kalam and Bagrote -03.

+Pakistan to allow private firms to import COVID-19 vaccine, exempt from price caps

 Cold and dry weather is expected in most parts of country